Shivansh-Game/Customizable-Low-Memory-Voice-Assistant/README.md

 * **`registry.py`**: A lightweight module providing the `COMMAND_REGISTRY` dictionary and the `@command` decorator used to map spoken phrases to functions.

 ## Architecture

+I used specialized components rather than general-purpose LLMs to keep it accurate while keeping a small memory footprint.
+Silero handles voice activity detection, Vosk handles constrained speech recognition, deterministic commands are executed directly, and heavier tasks can be delegated to external Python processes.

 ```
 Microphone
     ↓